Pjottos/aivm/README.md

 A mix of integer, bitwise, call, load/store and conditional branch instructions is used.
-Infinite loops are prevented by only allowing a branch to jump to a later part in the same function, and by turning recursive function calls into a no-op.
+Infinite loops are prevented by only allowing a branch to jump to a later part in the same function, and by making recursive function calls impossible.

 For details of instruction encoding, check `compile.rs`.